 Are you looking for some fun things to do in Milton, Ontario?
 Well, look no further!
 There are plenty of activities to choose from.
-However, Milton isn’t typically the first destination that comes to mind when planning a day trip from Toronto but is worth exploring, especially if you love nature!
+However, Milton isn’t typically the first destination that comes to mind when planning a day trip from Toronto, but it is worth exploring, especially if you love nature!
 Whether you want to go hiking, enjoy a relaxing picnic day or hit the slopes for skiing.

 Whether you are looking for something new to try out or want to relax after a long week, there are plenty of things to do in Milton.
 Check out our list below to see what you should add to your bucket list.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.